carlos-castillo-a/s3-module/README.md

 > _Note: KMS Encryption and Private ACL will be enabled using this module._

-The naming of the ype of resource is determined by a [Naming Module](https://github.com/carlos-castillo-a/naming-module) and Input Variables listed below.
+The naming of the type of resource is determined by a [Naming Module](https://github.com/carlos-castillo-a/naming-module) and Input Variables listed below.

 ## Usage
  It is recommended to use `project` and `name_suffix` variables to acheive an ideal bucket name.
 An example of calling the module can be found below: